 Method of Communication Media Frequency of Issue Method of Distribution Audience Group Training sessions Face to face When there is a new Pensions Committee and as and when required Face to face or via the Employers Organisation for local government All members of the Pensions Committee as well as other elected members Briefing papers Paper based and electronic As and when required Email or hard copy All members of the Pensions Committee Pension Committee Meeting Quarterly Members elected onto Pension Committee All members of the Pensions Committee

-Training sessions - providing a broad overview of the main provisions of the LGPS, and elected members responsibilities within it.
+Training sessions - to provide a broad overview of the main provisions of the LGPS to elected members and their responsibilities within it.

 Briefing papers - a briefing that highlights key issues and developments to the LGPS and the Fund.